Subaru-PFS-GA/ga_pipeline/docs/3_run.md

 The `--format path` option specifies that the output should be the file path of the PfsCalibrated file.

-Individual objects can be located within container data products -- such as PfsSingle objects within PfsCalibrated files -- by using the `--objid` option:

-    $ gapipe-repo find-product PfsCalibrated,PfsSingle --visit $VISIT --objid $OBJID --format path

-where `$OBJID` is the object ID in hexadecimal notation, e.g. `0x6000030bf`.

 To get the available information on a specific object, you can use the `find-object` command:

     $ gapipe-repo find-object --visit $VISIT --objid $OBJID